DanteLore/dantelore/content/posts/tfs-dashboard-fun.md

 For the charts I used the <a href="http://wpf.codeplex.com/">WPF toolkit</a>.
 It's not seen much development in recent years but it's still an easy and quick way to get a chart on screen.
 Here are some XAML snippets.

 Here's the chart itself.
 Two line series here.
-You select the <strong>ItemsSource</strong>: list of objects corresponding to points on the line; <strong>DependentValuePath</strong>: name of a property on the object to use as the value for the Y axis; IndependentValuePath: value/label for the X axis.
+You select the **ItemsSource**: list of objects corresponding to points on the line; **DependentValuePath**: name of a property on the object to use as the value for the Y axis; IndependentValuePath: value/label for the X axis.

 ```xml
             <chart:Chart x:Name="TheChart" Width="1024" Height="728" Foreground="White" FontWeight="Bold" FontSize="18"